fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    12. It wouldn't allow them to **enrich their experience**.
    13. They would not gain hands-on experience.
    14. The experience they gain during these part-time jobs is negligible.
+   15. Instead of part-time jobs, they can participate in workshops and get hands-on experience about their academic fields.

-## Creating a housing complex on the only green-space available on a crowded city
+## Topic: Creating a housing complex on the only green-space available on a crowded city
    1. people can gather there to get **rid of hustle and bustle of city life**.
    2. They can do **revitalizing activities** like sports which in turn would lead them to be more focused and productive.